 Who can excel and exceed expectations in the role?

-Every once in awhile, you may want to consider a less experienced, but more highly motivated candidate.
-But as you’re reflecting on how to hire the right person, how can you identify this trait?
+Every once in a while, you may want to consider a less experienced, but more highly motivated candidate.
+But how can you identify this trait?

 Look for a history of accomplishments.
 Consider how far a candidate has gone to educate themselves about the ins and outs of your company and industry.
 Examine how successful they have been at learning new skills in the past.